galaxyproject/training-material/topics/proteomics/tutorials/proteome_annotation/tutorial.md

 >
 >    > ### {% icon comment %} Outputs
 >    >
->    > - **Add expression data on data 6**: Four columns were added (n°5, 6, 7 and 8) corresponding to the HPA information previously selected.
+>    > - **Add expression data on data 6**: Four columns were added (n°5, 6, 7 and 8) corresponding to the retrieved information from HPA.
 >    {: .comment}
 >
 >   > ### {% icon comment %} Comments